Compositions and Arrangements

 Songs of a Wayfarer by Gustav Mahler, annotated by David Fetter – Free

-The solo part only, annotated by David Fetter for tenor trombone.
+The solo voice part only, adapted by David Fetter for tenor trombone.

 Like others, Fetter has his own opinion of how the Mahler Songs of a Wayfarer should be played on the trombone.
 For your free copy of his trombone version of the voice solo part, please see Songs of a Wayfarer .
 If you find that the many dots and dashes under slurs make matters worse for you, please remove them as you wish.
 The overall intent is to sustain the traditional unwritten legato of the sung text, while including some of the inflection of individual words.
 While markings are added, none of the original markings are omitted.
 The German tempo markings are given in English.